USB-C ports not working on your MacBook? Here's the fix!

 How to troubleshoot dead USB-C ports on your MacBook

-Before we get started, the steps below only work on MacBook models that have the Apple T2 security chips.
-Thos models are as follows:
+Before we get started, the steps below only work on MacBook models with the Apple T2 security chips.
+Those models are as follows:

 - MacBook Air introduced in 2018 or later